 Visegrad 4 project managers training in Brussels

-A total of 35 project managers working mostly for universities and research institutions in the V4, Netherlands, Lituania and Romania took part.
+On 23-24 November 2020 the V4 training for project managers took place.
+A total of 32 project managers working mostly for universities and research institutions in the V4, Estonia, Lithuania, Spain, Norway and Moldova took part.

-The aim of the training was to contribute to build professional capacities of project managers by providing them with 'Brussels added value' information and thus raise their awareness of the political context of the European research programmes and the initiatives beyond Horizon 2020.
-Although the CZELO office offers individual project managers’ internships as a standard service, the V4 format allowed for a more comprehensive and intense 3-day programme that offered a number of speakers from the European Commission as well as experts and practitioners.
+The aim of the training was to contribute to build professional capacities of project managers by providing them with 'Brussels added value' information and thus raise their awareness of the political context of the European research programmes and the initiatives beyond Horizon 2020 and with special focus on future Horizon Europe.
+Although the CZELO office offers individual project managers’ internships as a standard service, the V4 format allowed for a more comprehensive and intense 2-day programme that offered a number of speakers from the European Commission as well as experts and practitioners.

 Agenda of the training is available here.